GF2595/GF2595/README.md

 - 👋 Hi, I’m @GF2595
-- 👀 I’m interested in Frontend: JS, Typescript, React, Electron, React Native and so on...
+- 👀 I’m interested in Frontend: JS, Typescript, React, Electron, React Native and so on.
 - 🌱 I’m currently learning Electron
 - 📫 How to reach me:
     - alexandr.g.danilov@gmail.com